Window of the World

 Pearl Farm.
 Once owned by the family of the husband of former Miss Universe 1973 Margie Moran Floirendo.
 This Beach Resort, known for its white sand is nestled on the secluded cove of Samal Island off the coast of Davao.
 It was literally a pearl farm before it was transformed into a relaxing private retreat.

-The city is one of the cleanest and livable city in the whole country.
+The city is one of the cleanest and livable cities in the whole country.
 The people are friendly and crime rates are low.